Welcome to today's edition of the Rush 24-7 podcast.

 By the way, did you hear Stephanopoulos?

-Obama was uh was at a at a hangar today.
+Obama was at a hanger today.

-Uh maybe it was late last night.
+Maybe it was late last night.

-He said, This feels good.
+He said, this feels good.

 This feels just like I imagined when I was talking to my kindergarten teacher, which is a slant.